ValerGit/2016_1_Untitled-1-bmp/README.md

 4a.
 Run developer server:
 ```
-grunt
+grunt dev
 ```
-The server will listen to your request on `http://localhost:8080`
+The server will listen to your request on `http://localhost:8081`

 4b.
 Build the project for production:
 ```